Sudarshan Gadyawali: Publication history

 With the exception of the pieces Siddhantasara, Pranavinimay, Kanta, and Nrusinhavatar, most of Manilal's prose writings and poems were published in his two journals, Priyamvada and Sudarshan.
 The works Gulabsinh, Shrimad Bhagvadgita (translated from Sanskrit), and Atmanimajjan (a collection of poems) were originally published in installments in his journals.
 They were later published in book form, during the author's lifetime.

 Several of Manilal's most important articles from these journals remained unpublished in book form until 1909.
 In that year, two of his admirers, Himmatlal Chhotalal Pandya and Pranshankar Gaurishankar Joshi, working from Jambusar, a small town in Gujarat, collected, classified and published the articles as Sudarshan Gadyawali with the help of Anandshankar Dhruv, a Gujarati writer and Manilal's disciple-friend.
 The book was printed on 20 × 30 in double crown paper, and consisted of some 1100 pages.
 It also included two articles on Manilal written by Anandshankar Dhruv.

-In 1948, when it had gone out of print, Gujarat Vidhya Sabha published selected articles from Sudarshan Gadyawali in two volumes, entitled Manilal Ni Vichardhara and Manilal Na Tran Lekho, both edited by Dhirubhai Thaker.
+In 1948, when it had gone out of print, Gujarat Vidya Sabha published selected articles from Sudarshan Gadyawali in two volumes, entitled Manilal Ni Vichardhara and Manilal Na Tran Lekho, both edited by Dhirubhai Thaker.
 These were about one third the size of Sudarshan Gadyawali.

 Later, on the centenary of Manilal's death, all of the essays from Sudarshan Gadyawali were reprinted in the four-volume Manilal N. Dwivedi Sahityashreni (Complete Works of Manilal Dwivedi), under the title Sudarshan Gadyaguccha.
 These collected works were published by Gujarat Sahitya Akademi and edited by Dhirubhai Thaker.